 Histrelin may also be used for purposes not listed in this medication guide.

-Histrelin can cause a miscarriage or birth defects.
+Histrelin can harm an unborn baby or cause a miscarriage.
 Do not use if you are pregnant.

 Histrelin can cause side effects such as crying spells, anger, aggression, and feeling restless or irritable.
 Call your doctor if you have any new or worsening mental problems.

 Do not use histrelin if you are pregnant.
 It could harm the unborn baby or cause a miscarriage.
 Use effective birth control to prevent pregnancy and tell your doctor right away if you become pregnant.